Every lawyer who provides regulated services must, in the course of his or her practice, comply with the following fundamental obligations:

 - let your client know how to make a complaint and deal with any complaint promptly and fairly.

-Documentation to assist lawyers to comply with the Rules of Conduct and Client Care for Lawyers is provided in three documents:
+Documentation to assist lawyers to comply with the Rules of Conduct and Client Care for Lawyers is provided in four documents:

 - The Information for Clients form contains the information that the Rules of Conduct and Client Care for Lawyers state must be provided to clients at the outset of an engagement.
 This form should not be amended except to the extent indicated on the form.